istresearch/scrapy-cluster/docs/topics/debugging.rst

 If you are making modifications to core components, or wish to add new functionality to Scrapy Cluster, please ensure that all the tests pass for your component.
 Upgrades and changes happen, but these tests should always pass in the end.

-If you are modifying a single component, you can run its individual offline test by issuing the following command.
+If you are modifying a single component, you can run its individual offline test by using `nose <http://nose.readthedocs.org/en/latest/>`_.
+The following commands should be run from within the component you are interested in, and will run both the nosetests and provide code coverage information to you:

 ::

-    $ python tests/tests_offline.py -v
+    # utilities
+    nosetests -v --with-coverage --cover-erase

+    # kafka monitor
+    nosetests -v --with-coverage --cover-erase --cover-package=../kafka-monitor/

+    # redis monitor
+    nosetests -v --with-coverage --cover-erase --cover-package=../redis-monitor/

+    # crawler
+    nosetests -v --with-coverage --cover-erase --cover-package=crawling/

 This runs the individual component's offline tests.
 You can do this in the Kafka Monitor, Crawler, Redis Monitor, and the Utilities folders.